 Lastly, another huge challenge that I face while working remotely is striking a balance between work and play.
 It's easier when I'm traveling, since exploring a new destination trumps sitting in front of a laptop just about any day.
 But when I'm at home, I struggle.
 I tend to work better in the afternoons/evenings, but this means that I'm often opening up my laptop when a new work idea strikes me well into the night.

 It's something I don't usually think twice about since I LOVE what I do, but I do realize that I don't have a healthy work/life balance.
 Some days I literally have to force myself to close my laptop and put away my phone and do something that doesn't have anything to do with work.
-I plan to work on this in 2016!
+This is something I'm constantly working on!

 Is it worth it?